 Safeguarding children is everybody’s business.
 Safeguarding children means protecting children from physical, emotional or sexual abuse or neglect.
 It also means improving their life chances by supporting children to grow up to be confident, healthy and happy adults.

 If you are concerned that a child is being harmed you must not keep these concerns to yourself.
 Contact the numbers above to ensure that you speak to a suitable person who can listen to and record your concerns, and then take the appropriate action.
-If you live in the Bradford district see Bradford Council’s website; if you live in the Wakefield district, see Wakefield Council’s website.
+See Bradford Council’s website.